Bokoblin/DUTS2-OOP-BokoRunner/README.md

 - libudev-dev
 - libudev1

+Notes:
-Note: sfml lib files were built with g++-4.9 <br>
+- The SFML library files were built with g++-4.9 <br>
-It may only works with this compiler or clang-3.6<br>
+  So the project may only compile with g++-4.9 or clang (see next section for tested environments)<br>
-Use `update-alternatives` to change default g++ priority if needed.
+- You can use `update-alternatives` to change default g++ priority if needed.
+- On Windows, compiler and SFML version have to match 100%. <br>
+  So, you must use *mingw-w64-6.1.0* to compile the project.

 ### Tested environments ###